andrii-sosiuk/DEVOPS101-w4-t4/doc/POC.md

+## Deployment of Argo CD
 Deploying Argo CD in a Kubernetes cluster and accessing its interface involves several steps.
 Below is a simplified overview of the process.
-Note that specific details might change based on the version of Argo CD, Kubernetes, and the environment (cloud, on-premises) where you're deploying.
+> **Note:_** specific details might change based on the version of Argo CD, Kubernetes, and the environment (cloud, on-premises) where you're deploying.
 Always refer to the official Argo CD documentation for the most up-to-date information.

 ### Step 1: Prepare Your Kubernetes Cluster